top of page

 process

 I usually work from photos that I've taken on my travels.
 Sometimes I work from my imagination.
-First, I sketch out in pencil an outline for the collage.
+First, I sketch out a pencil outline for the collage.
 After that, I start hand-tearing swatches of color from magazines.
-I tear each piece by hand so I don't use scissors or an exacto knife to create letters or small details.
+I tear each piece by hand so I don't use scissors or an 'exacto knife' to create letters or small details.
 People ask me if I have bins of certain colors that I pull from.
-Not really...I like combing through magazines and finding ideas (and even articles I may have missed).
+I have a few, but not many.
+I like combing through magazines and finding ideas (even articles I may have missed).
 Then, I paint on the pieces with Modge Podge and a sponge brush, and finally spray the collage with a protective acrylic coating.

 HammoACW_noframe.jpg